Shop MCP

 The vendors that handle data on our behalf:

-• Vercel — dashboard hosting (US/EU edge)
+• Vercel — dashboard and MCP runtime hosting (iad1, US East)

-• Neon — Postgres database (US-East/EU)
+• Neon — Postgres database (us-east-1)

 • AWS KMS — credential encryption keys